 It is also recommended to secure sensitive data by using storage options like, Azure Key Vault, that can classify data as “sensitive” at the point of creation.
-And as time goes on, it’s good practice to remove redundant data from codebases.
+And as time goes on, it’s good practise to remove redundant data from codebases.

 Because threat actors often target inactive accounts, it is important to regularly identify and delete all inactive accounts when implementing the PoLP.

 Credentials are a recurring need when creating and managing infrastructures, enabling services to communicate adeptly.
 It’s important for these to share the authentication and permissions granted in the service context.

 As a service attempting to connect to another service (an application trying to connect to a database, for example), the connection is authenticated and read access is granted.
 These services often contain sensitive information such as:

 - API tokens

 - Encryption keys